Anne Ramsey

 Anne Ramsey-Mobley (March 27, 1929 – August 11, 1988) was an American actress.
-She was best known for her film roles as Mama Fratelli in The Goonies (1985) and as Mrs. Lift in Throw Momma from the Train (1987), the latter of which earned her nominations for an Academy Award and a Golden Globe Award.
+She was best known for her film roles as Mama Fratelli in The Goonies (1985) and as Edna in Homer & Eddie (1989) and as Mrs. Lift in Throw Momma from the Train (1987), the latter of which earned her nominations for an Academy Award and a Golden Globe Award.
 Additionally, Ramsey's respective turns in both aforementioned films earned her two Saturn Awards.

 Early life and education

 Ramsey was born in Omaha, Nebraska, the daughter of Eleanor (née Smith), the former national treasurer of the Girl Scouts of the USA, and Nathan Mobley, an insurance executive.
 Her mother was a descendant of the Pilgrims (William Brewster), and her uncle was U.S. Ambassador David S. Smith.
 Ramsey was raised in Great Neck, New York and Greenwich, Connecticut.
 Ramsey attended prestigious Rosemary Hall in Greenwich and matriculated to Bennington College, where she became interested in theatre.
 Ramsey performed in several Broadway productions in the 1950s and married actor Logan Ramsey in 1954.
 They moved to Philadelphia, where they formed the Theatre of the Living Arts in 1959.